 The six-man trade delegation from Bahrain currently touring India visited a Delhi air-conditioner factory on Thursday (29 March).

-The six-man trade delegation from Bahrain currently touring India visited a Delhi air-conditioner factory on Thursday (29 March).
+Background: The six-man trade delegation from Bahrain currently touring India visited a Delhi air-conditioner factory on Thursday (29 March).
 The following day they held talks with the Director of Indian's Foreign Trade Ministry, Mr. Chatwal.

 The delegation's ton-day visit began on Friday 26 March, and follows a tour of the Arabian Gulf States in February this year by India's External Affairs Minister Swaran Singh.
 The purpose of Mr. Singh's tour was primarily to initiate negotiations for the purchase of India's crude oil supplies directly from the Arab states' governments, instead of buying through foreign oil companies.

 A high-level Iraqi trade delegation is also in India this week to discuss oil supplies and reciprocal economic aid.